 Multi-agency responses to domestic abuse are well established.
 Nottinghamshire Police continues to prioritise positive action in response to domestic abuse, with the arrest rate for these crimes standing at 74% in 2016, and 93% in high risk cases.
-Police officers and staff underwent substantial training in 2016 with the introduction of bite-sized videos and bespoke training events.
 DASH form compliance is high although some process issues were identified.
 There is room for improvement in terms of recording process.